Astrum-Eclat/Hackathon-1/README.md

 ### Hackathon Format:

-**Day 1 - Programming Challenge**
+**Day 1 - Programming Challenge,** [link](https://docs.google.com/forms/d/1uFnRY4o1fPvg2V2deZWT4HU_FVOX8UIUGMILoKLX_EM) Opens on 12 July 2024 at 5PM - 7PM
 - Engage in our curated set of programming questions designed to test your skills and problem-solving abilities.
 Show off your coding prowess and earn points towards your final project score!

-**Day 2 - Project Development**
+**Day 2 - Project Development** [link](https://docs.google.com/forms/d/1eDsjIXWe0il5PRFKSVI9CEKEihYsMi1nqynLLV9xirE) Opens on 13 July 2024 at 4PM - 7PM
 - Dedicate the day to developing your individual project.
 Focus on an innovative solution to a real-world problem of your choice.
 Demonstrate your technical expertise and creativity in this hands-on session.
+Theme will be decided on this same day.

 ### Why Join Astrum Éclat's Hackathon?